 Can I bring food/snacks with me?

 Absolutely, especially if you have a long session booked.
 It is highly recommended to eat a decent meal before your appointment so that you are not receiving a tattoo on an empty stomach, but also to bring snacks with you (especially sugary ones) that can help keep you sustained throughout your session.
-You should also bring something to drink, such as water, gatorade, tea, etc. We also have water and tea available and keep juice and pop on hand at our studio if needed and we have candy dishes scattered throughout the studio.
-Sugar helps a lot during the tattoo process!
+You should also bring something to drink, such as water, gatorade, tea, etc. We also have water and tea available and keep juice boxes on hand at our studio if needed as well as candy dishes scattered throughout the studio.

 Can I bring a friend/partner/relative with me to my appointment?